mnemosx/github-repos-explorer/README.md

 :heavy_multiplication_x: Start screen displays past searches which are persistent between app launches
 :heavy_multiplication_x: Mobile friendly
 :heavy_multiplication_x: Tested using Cypress
+:heavy_multiplication_x: User can like repos

 ### Additionaly
 :heavy_multiplication_x: Skip users with 0 repos
-:heavy_multiplication_x: User can like repos
 :heavy_multiplication_x: Liked repos are gathered together in a separate page
-:heavy_multiplication_x: Repos are sorted by most starred
+:heavy_check_mark: Repos are sorted by most starred
 :heavy_multiplication_x: If number of repos > 15 (or so), show the rest in compact list in expansion component
    -- Alternatively, request more repos when user has scrolled all the way right
    -- Alternatively, just display only the first 15 (or so) most starred repos for each user